 Here we are again: The Holiday season is knocking at the door.
-But this year’s economic crisis does call for drastic measures in order to keep the Christmas gifts budget in check.
-This should not be a problem because if you go edible, you will be sure to please the paddlers in your life without breaking the piggy bank…
+If you are looking for simple and inexpensive gifts, these food gift ideas will be sure to please the paddlers in your life without breaking the piggy bank…

 Edible gifts are generally inexpensive and are sure to please because a lot of planning and careful care has been spent preparing something special for a loved one.
 It could be a jar of homemade cookies, fruit preserves, or a loaf of gourmet bread with a good artisanal cheese.
 In any case, edible gifts made from scratch are a precious symbol of affection…